Teams participate in all four FIRST LEGO League Challenge categories

 During the preparation for FIRST LEGO League Challenge you will look at the areas robot, research and teamwork.

 On the tournament day judges and referees are scoring you in the following four categories:

 - Robot Design

 At the awarding ceremony at the end of the tournament day, all teams will receive certificates and medals in recognition of their achievements.
 The best teams of the categories will receive awards.
-In addition, one team will be awarded the Judges Award.

 The highlight of the awards ceremony is the announcement of the FIRST LEGO League Challenge Champion.
 This award is given to the team that scores the most points overall in all categories.
 The points from the categories Robot Game, Robot Design, Research and Teamwork are equally weighted in the overall ranking.